 Instructors of student group placements

-The Clinical Instructor Checklist will help to identify your accountabilities before, during and at the end of the placement.
+The Clinical Instructor Orientation Package will help to identify your accountabilities before, during and at the end of the placement.
 There are five pre-placement requirements for instructors/clinical instructors (CIs) of student groups.

 Find out about the clinical area at least one week before the placement begins.
 Your placement coordinator at the school can provide you with the contact information for the clinical resource person on the unit where they will be supervising and teaching students.
 The purpose of the contact is to receive an orientation to the functioning of the unit and confirm ongoing communication processes for the clinical instructor with the unit staff and leader during the placement.

 Ensure that you understand and can support the placement’s requirements regarding instructor and student identification badges, access cards, and personal panic alarms.
 Also review the pre-placement requirements, placement process for students currently enrolled in a college or university program, Student Affairs FAQ and instructor of student groups/preceptor and student assignment of security items during clinical placements.

 - Attend St. Joseph’s in-class corporate and health care professionals’ orientation.
 Instructors who have never taught student groups at any St. Joseph’s site MUST attend St. Joseph’s corporate and health care professionals’orientation sessions before the group placement begins.
 Orientation is offered on a monthly basis.
 Email the St. Joseph’s Student Affairs Administrator @email to register for orientation.

 - Complete health requirements.
 Instructors of student groups must complete the same health requirements as students and adhere to the influenza vaccination protocol.